 Nadia is an intern architect who had previously worked with DTAH as a student intern in 2015 and rejoined the firm in 2017.
 Her experience includes detailed design models, spatial construction, and document analysis for projects of various scales in both the public and private sector.
-Nadia has contributed to a number of projects across the GTA including Cummer Avenue United Church, Edgeley Pond and Park, and ConsumersNext.
+Nadia has contributed to a number of architecture projects across Canada including Cummer Avenue United Church in North York, Cape Breton Centre for Arts, Culture, and Innovation in Sydney, and ConsumersNext in Toronto.
 Nadia is also co-founder of an art and design collective, Nomadic Vision Studio, which has created projects for The Art Gallery of Ontario, The Gladstone Hotel, and Cutler and Gross Eyewear.

 Nicole is a landscape architectural intern who is interested in designing urban ecological systems that allow for nature-based climate change adaptation.
-Nicole has contributed detailed renderings and model building to the firm's landscape architecture portfolio, working on projects such as the Casa Loma Heritage Conservation District, East Bayfront, and Hamilton's Confederation Beach Sports Park.
+Nicole has contributed detailed renderings and model building to the firm's landscape architecture portfolio, working on projects such as Edgeley Pond & Park in Vaughan, East Bayfront in Toronto, and Confederation Beach Sports Park and Gage Park in Hamilton.
 Prior to joining DTAH, her research has examined aspects of Toronto's human and natural history as a foundation for ecological reintroduction.
 Her experience also includes projects that use place-based knowledge to design resilient solutions, such as a pollinator garden for the Earth Rangers Organization.

 While our capabilities are broad, we cultivate a culture that seeks a profound understanding of our craft and supports the pursuit of excellence at every level.See Our Work